 Fresh, seasonal vegetables enhance any recipe but this can be made all year long.
 Red Bell Peppers are always available and there are many good organic frozen corn brands.

 You can also use this cooking technique with orzo pasta.
-This rice shaped pasta is great in Orzo Risotto.
+This rice shaped pasta is great in a twist on classic risotto in this Orzo Risotto recipe.

 Red Pepper Corn RisottoPrint This